 - Make room for flowers in your organic garden.

-- Choose many flowers of different variety.
+- Choose many flowers of different varieties.

-- No synthetics allowed; Keep it natural.
+- No synthetics are allowed; Keep it natural.

 - Beneficial creatures will come in droves.

 Once those natural pollinators see you’ve got an endless supply of food for them, they’ll quickly settle in and get down to business.

 Wait a minute!
 Isn’t this counter-productive?
 Wasting precious organic garden space on frivolous flowers won’t fill any plates!
 We have definitely lost the balance between natural and controlled planting.
 But, do you see any kind of segregation in a forest or meadow?
 Heck no; if the soil and other growing needs are present, everyone moves in, including the beneficial bugs and the bad ones too.